- 2 pounds ground beef

 - Layer a third of the cabbage in a greased 13x9-in. baking dish.
 Top with half of the meat mixture.
 Repeat layers; top with remaining cabbage.
 Pour remaining tomato sauce over top.

 - Cover and bake 45 minutes.
 Uncover; sprinkle with cheese.
 Bake until cheese is melted, about 10 minutes.
 Let stand 5 minutes before serving.
+If desired, sprinkle with coarsely ground pepper.
 Yield: 12 servings.

 Reviews for Cabbage Roll Casserole